srilakshmikanthanp/srilakshmikanthanp/README.md

 # Hi there 👋

-Hello, I am Sri Lakshmi Kanthan a student from india currently studing engineering in university collage of engineering, trirucharapalli.
+Hello, I am Sri Lakshmi Kanthan a student and hobbiyst programmer from india currently studing engineering in university collage of engineering, trirucharapalli.

 ## Technologies 💻